dvob/k8s-wasm/k8s/webhook/README.md

 kubectl apply -f mutatingwebhookconfiguration.yaml -f validatingwebhookconfiguration.yaml
 ```

-The example configurations `authz-webhook.conf`, `authn-webhook.conf`, `mutatingwebhookconfiguration.yaml` and `validatingwebhookconfiguration.yaml` assume that the Kubernetes API-Server can reach your webhook server on the IP `172.18.0.1`.
+The example configurations `authz-webhook.conf`, `authn-webhook.conf`, `mutatingwebhookconfiguration.yaml` and `validatingwebhookconfiguration.yaml` assume that the Kubernetes API server can reach your webhook server on the IP `172.18.0.1`.
 If your setup is different you have to change the IP configurations accordingly (you can also use a hostname) and also create a certificate which contains your IP/hostname.
 If you generate a new certificate you also have to update the `caBundle` in the `mutatingwebhookconfiguration.yaml` and `validatingwebhookconfiguration.yaml`.